Affiliate links on Android Authority may earn us a commission. Learn more.

 - What we like: Rugged construction, runs Android Go Edition.

 The Cat S22 Flip is at least the best T-Mobile flip phone.
 That’s because this little rugged device runs Android (it uses Android Go Edition), so you can access the Google Play Store and all its apps.
 Its 2.8-inch screen will make apps feel cramped of course, so don’t expect an experience like a Samsung Z Flip.
 Instead, the Cat S22 Flip provides essential communications while offering smart functions in a pinch.

 - What we like: Gorgeous design, runs Android, mid-range specs.

-You might think of the Galaxy Z Fold and Galaxy Z Flip devices as Samsung’s return to the folding phone game, but you forget about the Galaxy Folder 2.
-This unique option is about as close as you’ll get to a smart flip phone with more style.
-It even shipped with Android Marshmallow on board.
-The phone launched in 2017, so it can be hard to find right now, but it’s packed with classic Samsung style.
-You get a 3.8-inch display, a Snapdragon 425 chipset, and an 8MP primary camera for your money, as well as a 5MP selfie shooter.
+You might think of the Galaxy Z Fold and Galaxy Z Flip as Samsung’s return to the folding phone game, but that means you’ve probably forgotten about the Galaxy Folder 2.
+The phone launched in 2017, so it can be hard to find right now, but it launched with Android Marshmallow as well as a 3.8-inch display, a Snapdragon 425 processor, an 8MP primary camera, and a 5MP selfie shooter.
 That keeps its specs above some of the alternatives on this list.

 Alcatel Go Flip 4